runwayml/learn/docs/importing.md

 ![Import Model #6](https://runway.nyc3.cdn.digitaloceanspaces.com/documentation/tutorial_model_importing/6_small.png)

+Clicking on a model version to view details about the build.
+You will notice that the `default` switch is flipped automatically for the first build.
+This means that the model is now published by your Runway users and available for others to use.
+You can set any successfully built version to be the `default` version, but you must have at least one default version.
+This is an intentional decision for the time being, as _Private Models_ is a feature still to come.

+![Import Model #7](https://runway.nyc3.cdn.digitaloceanspaces.com/documentation/tutorial_model_importing/7_small.png)

 You can view model logs during or after a build to debug your model build process.

-![Import Model #7](https://runway.nyc3.cdn.digitaloceanspaces.com/documentation/tutorial_model_importing/7_small.png)

 ![Import Model #8](https://runway.nyc3.cdn.digitaloceanspaces.com/documentation/tutorial_model_importing/8_small.png)

-#### 5. Edit Model Metadata and Publish